OAGi/Score/docs/user_guide/index.rst

 To view detail of a Context Category:

-1. On the top menu of the page, click “Context”.
+1. On the top menu of the page, click "Context".

-2. Choose “View/Edit Context Category” from the drop-down list.
-The “Context Category” page is returned.
+2. Choose "View/Edit Context Category" from the drop-down list.
+The "Context Category" page is returned.

 3. Scroll down to find the desired Context Category or use the Search feature.
-When the desired Context Category is found, click the Name or the GUID of the Context Category to open the “Edit Context Category” page where its detail can be viewed.
+When the desired Context Category is found, click the Name or the GUID of the Context Category to open the "Edit Context Category" page where its detail can be viewed.
 See `How to use the Search field in general <#how-to-use-the-search-field-in-general>`__ for help with the search.